OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 .. math:: L(x_i|\xi,\theta_i) = \prod_j \mathrm{Pr}(\mathrm{pick}=x_{ij} | \xi_j,\theta_i).

-One implication of this equation is that items are conditionally independent.
+One implication of this equation is that items are assumed conditionally independent.
 That is, the outcome of one item does not have any influence on another item after controlling for :math:`\xi` and :math:`\theta_i`.
 The unconditional likelihood is obtained by integrating over